DOWNLOAD 👉 CRAG 2022 – 23 V6 Sept 2022 👈 DOWNLOAD

 7.4 Registration for Junior Leagues

 7.4.1 A team will not be permitted to play any matches until the required fees have been paid to the NNI Office.

 7.4.2 There may be A, B, C Sections within each League if the number of entries

-7.4.4 The Home coach contacts the Away coach to arrange a date and time to suit both
+7.4.4 The Home Team contacts the Away Team to arrange a date and time to suit both

 7.4.5 Matches will be played either HOME or AWAY as per the fixtures list.
 The HOME team pays the venue costs.